 Send FOS a complaint using their online form.
 You can use bits of what you put in your complaint to the lender.
 If the lender has rejected your complaint or given a poor offer, say why you think this wrong.

 The FOS form at the end asks you to add supporting documents.
-Don’t worry if you don’t have A copy of your credit or finance agreement – lots of people don’t.
-The lender will supply a copy to FOS if FOS asks for it.
-Don’t delay sending a complaint to FOS while you try to get this from the lender.
+Don’t bother to send A copy of your credit or finance agreement – the lender will supply that if FOS asks for it.

-If your credit record shows that you had other debt problems, send FOS a copy of it.
-If you have kept some old credit reports, send the oldest one you have, otherwise send the current one.
+Send FOS a copy of your credit report, they always want to see it.
+If you have any old credit reports, send the oldest one you have, otherwise send the current one.
 You can download a statutory TransUnion report for free.

 FOS is a friendly service but not fast.
 Just use normal English, not legal terms.
 Using a claims company or a solicitor doesn’t help or speed this up.